Dental Terms

 In contrast, a pulpectomy becomes necessary when the entire pulp is affected, extending into the root canals of the tooth.
 During this treatment, all diseased pulp tissue from both the crown and root is completely removed.
 The canals are meticulously cleansed, medicated, and, in the case of primary teeth, filled with a resorbable material.
 Finally, a final restoration, often a stainless steel crown, is fitted to complete the process.

-Contact Downtown Dentistry at (519) 821-7640 to schedule an appointment with Dr. Jarek Foksa.
-Our conveniently located practice at 55 Cork St. E., Suite 304 in Guelph, ON is dedicated to providing exceptional pediatric dental care and ensuring the well-being of your child's dental health.
+Contact MarketDental at (123) 456-7890 to schedule an appointment with Dr. John Doe.
+Our conveniently located practice at 18035A 107 Avenue NW in Edmonton, AB is dedicated to providing exceptional pediatric dental care and ensuring the well-being of your child's dental health.

 You might be interested in...